 Since we were incorporated in 2016, we have devoted substantially all of our resources to research and product development activities, initiating commercialization of our G4, establishing and maintaining our intellectual property portfolio, hiring personnel, raising capital, building our commercial infrastructure and providing general and administrative support for these activities.
-Since our incorporation, we have incurred significant operating losses and negative cash flows from operations and have only recently recognized any revenue from product sales.
-From incorporation in June 2016 through December 31, 2022, we have financed our operations primarily through private placements of convertible preferred stock and convertible promissory notes and the net proceeds from our IPO.
+Since our incorporation, we have incurred significant operating losses and negative cash flows from operations and have only recently recognized revenue from product sales.
+From incorporation in June 2016 through December 31, 2023, we have financed our operations primarily through private placements of convertible preferred stock and convertible promissory notes and the net proceeds from our IPO.
 We expect to continue to incur significant and increasing losses and do not expect positive cash flows from operations for the foreseeable future, and our net losses may fluctuate significantly from period to period depending on the timing of and expenditures on our commercialization and research and development activities.
-In particular, we expect to incur increasing costs in the near term in connection with the commercialization of the G4, which includes, among others, increasing our sales and marketing and other commercialization efforts to drive market adoption and scaling our manufacturing and customer support capabilities.
-During the year ended December 31, 2022, we incurred a net loss of \$90.9 million and used \$87.1 million of cash in operations.
-As of December 31, 2022, we had cash, cash equivalents and short-term investments of \$244.6 million.
+During the year ended December 31, 2023, we incurred a net loss of \$94.8 million and used \$73.6 million of cash in operations.
+As of December 31, 2023, we had an accumulated deficit of \$337.6 million.
+As of December 31, 2023, we had cash, cash equivalents and short-term investments of \$173.9 million.

-Our capital obligations include minimum lease payments and minimum payments under our Loan Agreement with Silicon Valley Bank totaling \$7.4 million in 2023 and \$10.4 million in 2024.
+Our capital obligations include minimum lease payments and minimum payments under our Loan Agreement with Silicon Valley Bank totaling \$10.3 million in 2024 and \$11.6 million in 2025.
 Our capital obligations also include payments under our License Agreement with Columbia.
 Under the License Agreement, we will pay a low six-digit annual license fee for so long as the License Agreement remains in force.
 For any products within the scope of the License Agreement that we commercialize, we are required to pay royalties ranging from low to mid-single digits on net sales of Patent Products and low single digit royalty rates on net sales of Other Products, as such terms are defined in the License Agreement.
 We can credit our yearly annual license fee against any yearly royalty fees payable to Columbia.
 Additionally, if we receive any income in connection with any sublicenses, we must pay Columbia a high single-digit percentage of that income.
 Finally, the License Agreement provides for payments to Columbia based on our achievement of certain development and commercialization milestones, which could total up to \$3.9 million over the life of the License Agreement.
-We have accrued approximately \$0.4 million toward these milestones as of December 31, 2022.
+We have accrued approximately \$0.4 million toward these milestones as of December 31, 2023.
 Our leases and the License Agreement are further described in Note 9 to the audited financial statements contained elsewhere in this report.
 The Loan Agreement is further described in Note 8 to the audited financial statements contained elsewhere in this report.